Mike Phelan: Coaching career

 In December 2021, following Solskjær's departure as Manchester United manager, his interim replacement Ralf Rangnick confirmed that Phelan would remain as one of the club's first-team coaches, though he was not involved in training sessions.

 On 8 December 2024, Phelan moved to be assistant head coach at Plymouth Argyle only to leave on 31 December 2024, following the departure of manager Wayne Rooney.

+Phelan also runs Mike Phelan Coaching, which provides football development for football clubs and grassroots organisations and aspiring coaches.